 10. NEXT MEETING OF THE AUDIT AND RISK MANAGEMENT COMMITTEE

-The next Audit and Risk Management Committee Meeting is to be held in February 2020.
+The next Audit and Risk Management Committee Meeting is scheduled to be held on Wednesday 22 April 2020, at the City of Norwood, Payneham, & St Peters, 175 The Parade, Norwood.

 11. CLOSURE OF MEETING